the2hill/docs-ospc/docs-cloud-files/api-docs/getting-started/concepts.rst

 during the time that it is valid.

-For more information about authentication, see the :rax-devdocs:`Identity API Reference documentation <cloud-identity/v2>`.
+For more information about authentication, see the :rax-identity:`Identity API Reference documentation <cloud-identity/v2>`.

 .. note::
    The language-specific APIs handle authentication, token passing, and